cran/abima/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of abima is to assess whether and how a specific exposure affects the outcome of interest through intermediate variables using adaptive bootstrap.
-The adaptive method considers the composite structure of no mediation effect, resulting in calibrated type I error and improved statistical power.
-For more information, refer to He, Y., Song, P. X. K., and Xu, G. (2023), “Adaptive bootstrap tests for composite null hypotheses in the mediation pathway analysis,” Journal of the Royal Statistical Society Series B: Statistical Methodology, qkad129. <https://doi.org/10.1093/jrsssb/qkad129>.
+The goal of abima is to assess whether and how a specific continuous or categorical exposure affects the outcome of interest through one- or multi-dimensional mediators using an adaptive bootstrap (AB) approach.
+The AB method allows to make inference for composite null hypotheses of no mediation effect, providing valid type I error control and thus optimizes statistical power.
+For more technical details, refer to He, Y., Song, P. X. K., and Xu, G. (2023), “Adaptive bootstrap tests for composite null hypotheses in the mediation pathway analysis,” Journal of the Royal Statistical Society Series B: Statistical Methodology, qkad129. <https://doi.org/10.1093/jrsssb/qkad129>.

 ## Installation

-You can install the R CRAN version of abima like so:
+Install the R CRAN version of abima like so:

 ``` r
 install.packages("abima")
 ```

-and the development version of abima like so:
+or install the development version of abima like so:

 ``` r
 # Install abima from GitHub: